-What Can a Handyman Do in Lee in Lee County, Florida?
+What Can a Handyman Do Without a License in Lee in Lee County, Florida?

 In Florida, there is no single statewide "handyman license."
 Instead, contractor licensing is required when you perform work that falls under regulated construction trades (building/structural, electrical, plumbing, HVAC, roofing, etc.) or when local permitting rules require a licensed contractor.
 A common Florida handyman rule-of-thumb is the "$500 including labor and materials" exemption for minor repairs/improvements on existing structures, but it has strict limits and does NOT allow regulated trades or structural work.